The Oaks Class - aged 7-11 (key-stage 2)

-As part of the work about the circulatory system, the children were joined by Dr Forrest, a veterinarian who talked about the similarities in the organs of all mammals.
-This session culminated in an optional activity of dissecting a lambs heart.
-She has also completed work with the children about the circulatory system.
+As part of the work about the respiratory system, the children were joined by Dr Forrest, a veterinarian who talked about the similarities in the organs of all mammals.
+This session culminated in an optional activity of dissecting lambs lungs - it was inspirational to see the children tracking down the trachea, bronchi, all the way to the alveoli.
+Previously she completed work with the children about the circulatory system.

 We also started our work about DNA by taking our older pupils to work with forensic detectives from Cumbria Constabulary, the year 5 and 6 then organised a forensic day for the year 3 and 4 pupils.

 Other areas where experts have been used is the work with Men in Sheds.
 As part of the DT curriculum, years 4 and 5 visit Men in Sheds each year where they work with skilled experts in the woodwork shop.
 In year 6 they then apply the skills they have learnt at “the shed” to create their own up cycling project.

 The weekly outdoor session with Miss Littlewood encourage resilience, risk assessing, thinking creatively, critically and reflectively.
 In their work the children use tools, create structures, build fires to cook food and much more.
 They also explore different local environments through these sessions which climax in a wild camp at the end of year six - where they build dens to sleep in, cook their own dinner and breakfast.

 Whilst our stunning rural setting provides many advantages, we also encourage the children to look beyond what they know.
 Over the four years they spend in the Oaks class the children are given the opportunity to participate in two residential visits to cities.
 These visits take place early in the academic year.
 They are then used to inspire learning throughout the year.
 Visits have included York and London